 1.1 Warning Messages

 In the previous article, ETABS’ 3 Major Checks before Analysis and Design, the author recommends checking our model from any warning messages.
-A post checks on warning messages should also be take into consideration as for some reason it may also be generated after the analysis, like errors on the load transfer and the like.
+A post checks on warning messages should also be taken into consideration as for some reason it may also be generated after the analysis, like errors on the load transfer and the like.
 A warning is produced during the solution of equilibrium in ETABS when there is an error in the calculation of finite element stiffness matrices, boundary condition or applied loading.
 If you come across warning messages for the solution along any degrees of freedom, you will need to locate the points and check for any potential errors.
 This may be caused by adjacent points forming a discontinuous mesh, free end support and, others.
 These warnings may be removed by reshaping the objects, defining appropriate boundary conditions or supports and any other suitable action that ensures a sound analytical model.

 1.2 Model Instability

 A post model instability should also be considered in post checks analysis as for some reasons, instability may again be a problem.
-As designers see to it that our model is once again stable and no ill conditioned message appears.
+As designers see to it that our model is once again stable and no ill-conditioned message appears.
 For stability, the number of negative stiffness should also be zero and the negative eigenvalues should also be zero as shown in the screenshot below.
 Otherwise fixing the model stability is a must.
 How?
 Refer to ETABS Instability Messages.

 2. Deformed Shape and Model Animation